ARM-software/acle/morello/morello.rst

 --------

-This document specifies the Arm C Language Extensions to enable C/C++ programmers to exploit the Morello architecture with minimal restrictions on source code portability.
+This document specifies the Arm C Language Extensions to enable C/C++ programmers to use the Morello architecture with minimal restrictions on source code portability.

 Keywords
 --------

-Predefined macros, builtin functions
+Predefined macros, built-in functions

 Latest release and defects report
 ---------------------------------